 Just how dominant is Alibaba in China’s booming e-commerce market?
 In 2012, the homegrown Amazon/EBay mashup accounted for 70 percent of the country’s package deliveries in the 12 months that ended in June.
 On one day last year, it logged $5.75 billion in transactions, and the business done over its sites accounted for the equivalent of almost 2 percent of China’s GDP in 2012.
 (Wal-Mart‘s sales in 2013, by contrast, are equal to about 0.03 percent of the U.S. GDP.)
 There are lots of attention-grabbing Internet companies that hope to make money off of trend-hopping teens; Alibaba is building an empire on the spending power of Chinese farmers, laborers and white-collar workers.
 That could add up: By next year, more than 850 million Chinese are expected to be online — more than the population of any other country except India.

 In March, Alibaba announced plans to go public, and settled on New York as the venue for its IPO after Hong Kong regulators refused to approve its proposed governance structure, which would allow its partners to nominate a majority of its board.
 It filed in May to sell what is expected to be about a 12 percent stake in what could be the largest U.S. public offering ever, at a share price that valued the company at $168 billion.
-The company generated $3.06 billion in revenue in the three months ended in December — a 66 percent increase from a year earlier — and profit more than doubled to $1.35 billion.
-Figures like that have led to estimates of its worth that have run as high as $245 billion.
+The company generated $3.7 billion in net income in the 12 months ended in March — nearly triple that of the year before.
+Figures like that have led to estimates of its worth that have run as high as $198 billion.
 Alibaba, which faces competition from other Chinese companies like Tencent and Baidu, is investing heavily in reaching customers through smartphones and tablets.
 It owns stakes in messaging application TangoMe and ride-sharing program Lyft (now expanding to serve 60 U.S. cities), has its own mobile operating system and is leasing spectrum from state-owned phone companies to offer mobile voice and data packages.
 However fast Alibaba’s sales grow, e-commerce transactions in China are growing faster — the government projects that they will reach 18 trillion yuan ($2.9 trillion) next year — an 80 percent increase from 2013.